sash/jqueryui-init/README.md

 Usage
 -----
-1. Load the jqueryui-init.js after loading jquery and jqueryui
+1. Load the jqueryui-init.js after loading jquery, jqueryui, and livequery.
+Thats it!
+Use data-ui="widget1 widget2" to mark your widgets
-2. Register your custom widgets (all widgets that are not in the standart jqueryui package) using $.uiinit('widget-name')
+2. Load some custom widgets
-3. When adding a new dom element - call newelement.uiinit()
+3. Add some new dom
-4. When adding changing the innerHTML of an element call element.uiinit(true)
-5. When removing element an element from the dom, before you call .remove use .uidestroy() - toremove.uidestroy().remove()
+4. Remove some dom

 jQuery functions
 ----------------